 After adding the Re-IP rule, your screen should look like this:

 Note: The credentials are needed for NAKIVO Backup & Replication to access the network settings of the operating system inside the VM and apply the script that changes those settings.
-VMware Tools must be installed on VMware VMs and Hyper-V Integration Services must be installed on Hyper-V VMs.
-When you have configured all these settings, click Next.
+VMware Tools must be installed on VMware vSphere VMs, and Hyper-V Integration Services must be installed on Microsoft Hyper-V VMs.

-Wait until the failover job is complete.
+Wait until the VM failover job is complete.